 Reading Tips: How To Perform A Competitor Analysis (Free Template), Competitor Benchmarking: What It Is and Why It Is Important, What Is Competitive Intelligence?, The Ultimate Guide to Competitor Monitoring

 4. Search engine suggestions

 A strategy that you should be implementing, not only for gathering blog post ideas but for your overall content marketing strategy is using search engines.

-Maybe you don't have anything specific in mind yet, but you do have a general topic that you want to cover in a blog post (like "lead generation", for example).
-Type in your general topic in the search bar of the search engine and see what suggested topics come up - voila!
+Maybe you have a general topic that you want to cover in a blog post (like "lead generation", for example).
+Type your topic into the search bar and see what suggested topics come up — voila!
 You've just been given a whole list of blog post ideas to write about.

 A bonus with this method of looking for blog post ideas is that you can also look at the bottom of the search engine page to get a list of search suggestions related to topic you typed in the search bar.
 The added benefit here is that these related search suggestions are SEO-friendly and will be highly relevant to the original topic you had in mind.

 Reading Tip: How to Write SEO Optimized Content, Your PR SEO Super Powers, How to get your E-commerce strategy to convert with SEO, SEO Mistakes That Kill Content Marketing

 As the second largest search engine on the internet, you are bound to find inspiration for your next blog post by watching YouTube videos.
 Just like a search engine, all you need to do is type in your topic in the search bar and a suggested list of topics will appear, providing you with some relevant blog content ideas that you can incorporate into your YouTube marketing strategy.